theGobindSingh/ANIME-scraper-Downloader/README.md

 # ANIME-scraper-Downloader
 ## The App which steals from thieves.
-### Please exclude the .exe file from your antivirus otherwise it won't run.
-(Don't worry, it does not has a virus.)

 Tired of seeing ads saying "Savita, 5km away wants to chat" ?